rhpds/openshift-gitea-image/README.md

   https://docs.openshift.org/latest/using_images/db_images/postgresql.html

 ## Deployment
 Gitea can be easily deployed using the included templates in `openshift` folder.

+Note that the template deploys PostgreSQL 12.
+If you are on an older OpenShift cluster that doesn't have that ImageStream available yet then modify the template first to use a PostgreSQL version that your clusters supports (9.6 or 10) in the ImageStream object.

 If your have persistent volumes available in your cluster:

 ```
 oc new-app -f https://raw.githubusercontent.com/wkulhanek/docker-openshift-gitea/master/openshift/gitea-persistent-template.yaml --param=HOSTNAME=gitea-demo.yourdomain.com